20 EFFECTIVE WAYS TO PROTECT YOUR DRUMS

 - Regularly wipe down your drum shells with microfiber cloths.
 Paper towels aren’t recommended as they can be too abrasive and may cause scratches.

-- Look into getting some hard cases [Affiliate Link] with polyethylene shells for each drum.
+- Look into getting some hard cases [Affiliate Link] with polyethylene shells for each snare.

 - If you’re touring on your own, you’ll want bring your drums in bags with high-quality zippers and some padding.
 You’ll then want to look into using fiber cases, or the aforementioned polyethylene cases.
 Remember to label each case with your contact information.